ThierryBachmann/ProtoMusicRun/README.md

 1. Clone or download this repository
 2. Open the project in **Unity 6**
 3. Ignore compilation errors (Maestro package is missing)
-4. Import the Maestro package (Free or Pro) from the Asset Store
+4. Import the Maestro package (Free or Pro) from the Asset Store, **minimum version 1.6.2**
 5. Open the scene MusicBabyDemo/Scenes/MusicRunBabyDemo
-4. Press **Play** and explore the demo levels
+6. Press **Play** and explore the demo levels
-5. Modify, extend, and experiment freely
+7. Modify, extend, and experiment freely - And, Use a good stereo audio setup!

 ---